-Designated teacher for cared for c hildren
+Designated teacher for cared for children

 Nicola Daley

 Senior Mental Health Lead

 Helen Eddie

+Single Point of Contact for Prevent (SPOC)

+Nicola Daley

 1.0 Introduction:

 At Rainow Primary School we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
 The Governing Body in our school approve the S175/157 return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.